nerfcats/lunix/README.md

 - cmake
 - make
 - gcc
+- g++
-- libssl-dev
+- libssl-dev/openssl-devel

-To install these packages on Ubuntu/Debian run `sudo apt install cmake make gcc libssl-dev`.
+To install these packages on Ubuntu/Debian run `sudo apt install cmake make gcc g++ libssl-dev`.
+To install these packages on Fedora run `sudo dnf install cmake make gcc g++ openssl-devel`.

 ### Automatic Build
 I've made a script to do this automatically, in the main Lunix directory, type `./Build.sh` to build Lunix for first time.
 To rebuild type `./Build.sh --rebuild`.